Mellanox/libvma/README.txt

 This means that TCP segments are always sent as soon as possible, even if there is only a small amount of data.
 For more information on TCP_NODELAY flag refer to tcp manual page.
 Valid Values are:
 Use value of 0 to disable.
 Use value of 1 for enable.
+Default value is Disabled.

+VMA_TCP_QUICKACK
+If set, disable delayed ack ability.
+This means that TCP responds after every packet.
+For more information on TCP_QUICKACK flag refer to tcp manual page.
+Valid Values are:
+Use value of 0 to disable.
+Use value of 1 for enable.